alltimeJoe216/alltimeJoe216/README.md

 **I'm Joe**

 When I'm not being an amazingly **cool** and **hip** dad, you can find me developing all kinds of iOS apps.
-##### My current developmental passions consist of Augmented Reality, Game Design, Health & Wellness and community-based applicaitons.
+My current developmental passions consist of AR, Game Design, Health & Wellness and anything music related.

 * Fluent in:
   * Swift